FAQ

 In our initial consultation we can go through most of the tax basics with you and provide you with the information and resources you need.

-9. I’m based in a city other than Perth.
+8. I'm based in a city other than Perth.
 Can you help do my tax return?

-We are generally able to provide services to individuals and organizations based in any state, however it is important to recognise that we provide a personalised Business and Taxation Service, and where possible we like to talk with clients face to face from time to time or at least by telephone.
+We are generally able to provide services to individuals and organisations based in any state, however it is important to recognise that we provide a personalised Business and Taxation Service, and where possible we like to talk with clients face to face from time to time or at least by telephone.